Marie Osmond Shares Creepy Text Message To Instagram

 OK I seriously can’t stop laughing!
 My daughter Abby sent this to me, it’s how Siri “translated” someone laughing!
 Then I sent this to my brothers on our group text and @DonnyOsmond laughed so hard he said I had to post this to all of you.
 So, this was his idea???? ????????????
 I’m telling you it kills me… #PlayIt3TimesInARow

-In the video, fans can see the text which is cut in half, beginning mid-sentence with the words “friends, I get to call you ahahahaha.”
-The written translation for laughter continued for six lines of the text.
+In the video, fans can see the text, which is cut in half, beginning mid-sentence with the words “friends, I get to call you ahahahaha.”
+The written translation for laughter continues for six lines of the text.

 If you listen to the words carefully, it can come off either as hilarious or odd.
-The words haha written repeatedly, when spoken, come off a cross between laughter and creepy breathing.
+When written repeatedly and spoken, “haha” sounds like a cross between laughter and creepy breathing.

-Marie thought the text was hilarious and added the #PlayIt3TimesInARow.
+Marie thought the text was hilarious and added “#PlayIt3TimesInARow” to the caption.

 Fans were divided over the post.
 Some thought it was really funny while others found it strange and disturbing.